rweldzius/PSC7475_S2025/README.md

 I have set up a Campuswire workspace for our use this semester to help us better communicate with each other.
 You will need to create an account and join our workspace by following [this link](https://campuswire.com/p/G45092D3C).
 The secret PIN can be found on the first announcement on Blackboard.
 You are encouraged to adopt these [Slack etiquette tips](https://slack.com/blog/collaboration/etiquette-tips-in-slack).
 Most likely, you will utilize a similar communication system at a future job, so use this time wisely as you adopt best practices.

-Here is the list of channels you should see upon joining the Campuswire workspace:
+Here are the channels you should see upon joining the Campuswire workspace and that we will most often utilize:

   * Class feed: A space to post questions and respond to other posts.
+When leaving a post on the class feed, be sure to choose the appropriate category (e.g., PSet 1).

   * #announcements: A space for all course announcements.

-  * #general: A space for you to share and discuss stories you've seen in the news or on social media that are relevant to our class.

-  * Calendar: Not used.
-See [Syllabus](#syllabus) below.

-  * Files: Not used.
-See [Syllabus](#syllabus) below.

-  * Grades: Not used.
-See Blackboard.

 ### GitHub

-I have created a [GitHub](https://github.com/rweldzius/PSC4175_F2024/tree/main) repository to prepare and share all course-related content.
-This very syllabus is available as the repository's README and all links below are connected to the appropriate folders, sub-folders, and files in this repository.
+I have created a [GitHub](https://github.com/rweldzius/PSC4375_S2025/tree/main) repository to prepare and share all course-related content.
+This very syllabus is available as the repository's README and all links are connected to the appropriate folders, sub-folders, and files in this repository.

-You are expected to adopt the following workflow for this class:

-  1. Prior to each lecture, download the appropriate `.Rmd` file, open it in `RStudio`, and read through it.
-This is your primary homework assignment (ungraded).
-As you work through it, try to tweak some of the code and answer the toy examples where provided.
-Each time you make a change, click the knit button in `RStudio` to see if everything still loads.

-  2. During each lecture, create a new `.Rmd` file to take notes in.
-As with the homework, you should be tweaking and adjusting things on your own, extending your learning beyond what is covered in lecture.

-  3. After each lecture, tweak the notes `.Rmd` file further to test out new ideas that you come up with which were not covered in class.
-Each lecture's slides will be made available as `PDF` for you use to help you review.
-Thinking creatively about how to modify and extend what we do together might mean you already guess some of the exam questions!
+### Microsoft Copilot

+Villanova has an enterprise site license for Microsoft’s Copilot chat application, which is built off of Open A.I.
+Copilot is available to all faculty, staff, and students [here](https://copilot.microsoft.com).

 [Back to ToC](#table-of-contents)